cygy/CoreDataStack/README.md

 # CoreDataStack

-Helper to set up CoreData stack, fetch, create and save `NSManagedObject` objects for your iOS/tvOS/watchOS/OSX projects.
+Helper to set up a CoreData stack, fetch, create and save `NSManagedObject` objects for your iOS/tvOS/watchOS/OSX projects.
 You continue using `NSManagedObject`, `NSFetchedResultsController` classes...
 Not magic, just a helper :)

 `CoreDataStack` instances provide a default `NSManagedObjectContext` object to use with the `NSFetchedResultsController` objects.
 `CoreDataStack` instances provide also convenient methods to execute the recurring pattern: create a `NSManagedObjectContext` object, create  some `NSManagedObject` objects, save them and update the user interface in the main thread.

+> **The syntax from the version 2.0 is not compatible with the syntax from version < 2.0.**
+> **Swift 3 is supported since the version 2.0.
+To use it with Swift 2 use the version 1.6.2.**

 Example: